 Repairing: Repairing machines or systems using the needed tools.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Installation, Maintenance, & Repair Helper Job Outlook

-There were about 120,200 jobs for Installation, Maintenance, and Repair Helper in 2016 (in the United States).
+In 2016, there was an estimated number of 120,200 jobs in the United States for Installation, Maintenance, and Repair Helper.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 13,300 new jobs for Installation, Maintenance, and Repair Helper by 2026.
-There will be an estimated 17,000 positions for Installation, Maintenance, & Repair Helper per year.
+The BLS estimates 17,000 yearly job openings in this field.